kintone/js-sdk/CONTRIBUTING.md

 But `prebuild` and `postbuild` are important.

 `prebuild` is run before `build`, so it's useful to clean build assets before running a new build.
-In most cases, the script would be `yarn clean`, which runs `rimraf` for build assets directories.
+In most cases, the script would be `pnpm clean`, which runs `rimraf` for build assets directories.

 `postbuild` is run after `build`, so it's useful to build other assets like ESM and UMD builds.